mukhatarsheik/bemajorproject/combination circuit.md

 7.after the completion of yosys type exit and leave yosys and then

-8. go for gate level simulation
+8. go for gate level simulation using the command " iverilog netlist file + skyhd.v file + test bench file"